 Trees in Bayside

-Trees are wonderful assets to Bayside that add colour and life to our streets, parks, gardens, and public spaces.
-They provide environmental benefits above and below the ground, and provide a home for wildlife.
+Trees are wonderful Bayside assets that add colour and life to our streets, parks, gardens, and public spaces.
+They provide environmental benefits above and below the ground by providing cooling shade and improved air quality, as well as providing a home for wildlife.

 Tree services